 NHS England has directed that the financial statements of clinical commissioning groups shall meet the accounting requirements of the Manual for Accounts issued by the Department of Health.
 Consequently, the following financial statements have been prepared in accordance with the Manual for Accounts 2015-16 issued by the Department of Health.
 The accounting policies contained in the Manual for Accounts follow International Financial Reporting Standards to the extent that they are meaningful and appropriate to clinical commissioning groups, as determined by HM Treasury, which is advised by the Financial Reporting Advisory Board.
-Where the Manual for Accounts permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the clinical commissioning group are described below.
+Where the Manual for Accounts permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the clinical commissioning group for the purpose of giving a true and fair view has been selected.
+The particular policies adopted by the clinical commissioning group are described below.
 They have been applied consistently in dealing with items considered material in relation to the accounts.